-A systemic BCG reaction is a systemic granulomatous illness, which may occur subsequent to exposure to BCG.
-Because it is usually difficult to isolate BCG organisms from affected organs, it is often unclear to what extent such a reaction is caused by an infectious process versus an inflammatory hypersensitivity reaction, hence the term "systemic BCG reaction".
-Based on past clinical experience with intravesical BCG, "systemic BCG reaction” may be defined as the presence of any of the following signs, if no other etiologies for such signs are detectable: fever ≥ 39.5°C for ≥ 12 hours; fever ≥ 38.5°C for ≥ 48 hours; pneumonitis; hepatitis; other organ dysfunction outside of the genitourinary tract with granulomatous inflammation on biopsy; or the classical signs of sepsis, including circulatory collapse, acute respiratory distress and disseminated intravascular coagulation.
-(6) If TheraCys (bcg live (intravesical)) is administered within one week of either biopsy, TUR or traumatic bladder catheterization (associated with hematuria), a systemic BCG reaction is much more likely to occur.
-Death has been reported with the use of TheraCys (bcg live (intravesical)) in association with systemic BCG reaction in post-marketing experience.
+A systemic BCG reaction is a systemic granulomatous illness, which may occur subsequent to exposure to TheraCys.
+Because it is usually difficult to isolate BCG organisms from affected organs, the extent such a reaction is caused by an infectious process versus an inflammatory hypersensitivity reaction often is unclear.
+“Systemic BCG reaction” may be defined as the presence of any of the following signs, if no other etiologies for such signs are detectable: fever ≥ 39.5°C(&ge103.1°F)for ≥ 12 hours; fever ≥ 38.5°C ( ≥ 101.3°F) for ≥ 48 hours; pneumonitis; hepatitis; other organ dysfunction outside of the genitourinary tract with granulomatous inflammation on biopsy; or the classical signs of sepsis, including circulatory collapse, acute respiratory distress, and disseminated intravascular coagulation.
+If TheraCys is administered within two weeks of either biopsy, TUR or traumatic bladder catheterization (associated with hematuria), a systemic BCG reaction is much more likely to occur.
+Death has been reported with the use of TheraCys in association with systemic BCG reaction in post-marketing experience.

-BCG infection of aneurysms and prosthetic devices (including arterial grafts, cardiac devices and artificial joints) have been reported following intravesical administration of BCG.
-(7) (8) The risk of these ectopic BCG infections has not been determined.
-The benefits of BCG therapy must be carefully weighed against the possibility of an ectopic BCG infection in patients with pre-existing arterial aneurysms or prosthetic devices ofany kind.
+To help prevent serious infections, avoid trauma and/or introduction of contaminants to the urinary tract.
+Wait a minimum of 14 days after traumatic catheterization before administering TheraCys.
+Resume TheraCys treatment according to the original schedule.
+BCG infections of aneurysms and prosthetic devices (including arterial grafts, cardiac devices, and artificial joints) have been reported following intravesical administration of BCG.
+The risk of these ectopic BCG infections has not been determined.
+The benefits of TheraCys therapy must be carefully weighed against the possibility of an ectopic BCG infection in patients with pre-existing arterial aneurysms or prosthetic devices of any kind.

-Caution: the stopper ofthe vial for this product contains natural rubber latex which may cause allergic reactions.
+The stopper of the vial for this product contains natural rubber latex, which may cause allergic reactions.

 Pregnancy Category C

-Animal reproduction studies have not been conducted with TheraCys (bcg live (intravesical)) .
-It is also not known whether TheraCys (bcg live (intravesical)) can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-TheraCys (bcg live (intravesical)) should not be given to a pregnant woman unless clearly needed.
+Animal reproduction studies have not been conducted with TheraCys.
+It is also not known whether TheraCys can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+TheraCys should not be given to a pregnant woman unless clearly needed.
 Women should be advised not to become pregnant while on therapy.

-It is not known whether TheraCys (bcg live (intravesical)) can be excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for serious adverse reactions from TheraCys (bcg live (intravesical)) in nursing infants, it is advisable to discontinue nursing or to discontinue the drug, taking into account the importance ofthe drug to the mother.
+It is not known whether TheraCys can be excreted in human milk.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions from TheraCys in nursing infants, it is advisable to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-Safety and effectiveness of TheraCys (bcg live (intravesical)) for the treatment of superficial bladder cancer in pediatric patients have not been established.
-Therefore, TheraCys (bcg live (intravesical)) should not be used in pediatric patients.
+Safety and effectiveness of TheraCys for the treatment of superficial bladder cancer in pediatric patients have not been established.

 Additional Theracys Information